 Meet the Canadian innovators behind construction’s digital coming of age

 They have good reasons for doing so.
-A 2018 study by BDC found that digitally mature companies were more likely to have enjoyed higher sales and profit growth and to have exported than their peers.
+A 2022 study by BDC found that digitally mature companies were more likely to grow rapidly, export and obtain financing.
+Despite these advantages, only one in 20 SMEs uses digital technologies effectively.

-Canadian companies are at the forefront of this wave of innovation, bringing solutions that cover the full spectrum of the construction process from planning to resourcing to on-site execution.
+However, Canadian companies are at the forefront of a wave of innovation in the sector, bringing solutions that cover the full spectrum of the construction process from planning to resourcing to on-site execution.

 Making it simple to staff up a job

 Toronto’s Bridgit has been one of the Globe and Mail’s top-growing companies for the past three years.
-Founders Mallorie Brodie and Lauren Lake have deep roots in construction: Brodie’s family ran a steel fabrication and demolition business; Lake’s grandfather ran a specialty subcontractor.
+Founders Mallorie Brodie and Lauren Lake have deep roots in construction: Brodie’s family ran a steel fabrication and demolition business, while Lake’s grandfather ran a specialty subcontractor.

 The solution also serves as a recruitment and retention tool for companies in a talent-competitive industry.
-Workers whose profiles indicate a preference for certain types of projects, or who are looking for minimal commute time, can be matched to jobs that suit them—which can keep them coming back.
+Those whose worker profiles indicate a preference for certain types of projects, or who are looking for minimal commute time, can be matched to jobs that suit them—which can keep them coming back.

 “That general contractors can promise to keep an eye on someone’s professional experience, and can look out for opportunities that fit their career plans, is compelling for individuals looking to join a new contractor,” says Brodie.